Perfect Hot Cross Buns

 Instructions

-- CHECK THE DOUGH: After 5 minutes, the dough should be moving freely around the bowl of the mixer and only lightly sticky.
-If it is still a little liquid or sticking to the sides of the bowl, add one tablespoon of flour and knead for another minute.
+- ADD THE BUTTER: Add the soft butter in pieces, and continue kneading for another 5 minutes until the dough is smooth, elastic, and pulls away from the sides of the bowl.
+(After 5 minutes, the dough should be moving freely around the bowl of the mixer and only lightly sticky.
+If it is still liquid or sticking to the sides of the bowl, add one tablespoon of flour and knead for another minute.)50 g unsalted butter

-- LET THE DOUGH RISE: When the dough has finished kneading, shape dough into a ball – it should feel soft, springy and elastic – don't worry if it's a little sticky; this is normal.
-Just dust it with some flour if it makes it easier to handle.
-Place it back in the bowl, cover it with cling film or some plastic wrap and allow it to rise in a warm place for 45 minutes to 1 hour until doubled in size.
+- BULK FERMENTATION: When the dough has finished kneading, shape it into a ball – it should feel soft, springy and elastic – don't worry if it's a little sticky; this is normal.
+Cover the bowl with plastic wrap or a damp towel and let the dough rise in a warm spot until doubled in size – around 1 hour.

 - BAKE: To make the crosses, stir together the flour and water in a small bowl to make a thick paste.
-Spoon the paste into a piping bag or disposable freezer bag (you'll need to snip off the corner of the bag) and carefully pipe crosses onto the buns, which should have begun to rise again.
-Bake in the preheated oven for 30-40 minutes until the tops are deep golden brown and the buns are well-risen.
+Spoon the paste into a piping bag or disposable freezer bag (you'll need to snip off the corner of the bag) and carefully pipe crosses onto the buns.
+Bake in the preheated oven for 30-40 minutes until the tops are deep golden brown and the buns are well-risen.50 g plain or all-purpose flour, 4-5 Tbsp water

 - GLAZE: While the buns are baking, stir together the ingredients for the glaze.
-As soon as you take the buns out of the oven, use a pastry brush to generously brush the glaze over the top of the buns while they are still piping hot.
+As soon as you take the buns out of the oven, use a pastry brush to generously brush the glaze over the top of the buns while they are still piping hot.2 Tbsp white sugar, 3 Tbsp hot water

-- COOL AND SERVE: Allow to cool a little, then enjoy warm, smothered with salted butter.
+- COOL AND SERVE: Allow to cool a little, then enjoy warm, slathered with salted butter.

 Notes